accelerex-developer/RexPayJava/README.md

 also initialize CreatePaymentRequestDto to build your request CreatePaymentRequestDto request = new CreatePaymentRequestDto();
-call the creatpament method and pass the necessary information.
-CreateRequestResponse res = payment.createPayment(request, username, password);
+call the creatpament method and pass the necessary information. get base64 of the username and password separated with fullcolon eg base64(username:password) CreateRequestResponse res = payment.createPayment(request, base64(username:password));
 Replace the placeholders with your actual data.
-For test purposes, use `"Test"`  as the mode and "production" for live.
+For test purposes, use `"test"`  as the mode and "production" for live.
 #### Example